WebOfTrustInfo/rwot7-toronto/draft-documents/convincing-dad.md

 attackers stole names, phone numbers, and addresses from Home Depot and stole reams of identity information from Equifax.
-Dad is afraid that the thieves could use this information to steal his money at his financial institutions, or to take or credit or loans in his name.
+Dad is afraid that the thieves could use this information to steal his money at his financial institutions or to take or credit or loans in his name.

 *The Solution.* This sort of breach would be less likely in a world of self-sovereign identity because users can safeguard their information under their self-sovereign identity, preventing it from entering large honeypots of personally identifiable information (PII).
-But, even if a breach were to expose Dad’s information, it wouldn’t affect his access to financial institutions: they wouldn’t give access to his account without the validation from his smartphone; if someone tried to take out a new loan using his PII, the bank or credit bureau would go out to Dad for verification.
+But, even if a breach were to expose Dad’s information, it wouldn’t affect his access to financial institutions: the PII wouldn’t give access to his accounts without validation from his smartphone; if someone tried to take out a new loan using his PII, the bank or credit bureau would reach out to Dad for verification.
 Thus, in the world of self-sovereign identity, PII is less valuable and its use is more tightly under Dad’s control.